 What characteristics make a roll fold different from a gate fold, or a parallel fold different from an accordion?
 I’m glad you asked.
 There 7 key categories of folds for brochures: Basic folds, Accordion folds, Gate folds, Parallel folds, Poster folds, Roll folds, and Specialty folds.
 There are some subcategories within them, which I’ll share with you, too.
 We’ll start simple and add complexity as we go.

 Basic folds are what I like to call the “bread and butter” folds of the world.
 They’re classic, practical, and production-friendly.
-As you might expect, the Basic folding family consists of some of the easiest and most common folding styles you’ll see in mail and marketing brochures, and their lack of distinctiveness is really their main qualifier.
+As you might expect, the Basic folding family consists of some of the easiest and most common folding styles you’ll see in mail and custom marketing brochures, and their lack of distinctiveness is really their main qualifier.
 This category includes tri-folds (also called letter folds), 4-pagers, and simple 8-page broadside folds (commonly referred to as French folds).
-Great for low budget projects, flyers, leaflets, and everyday handouts and support materials, these styles are perfect for product information, newsletters and brochures, and virtually guarantee stress-free production at almost any printer or bindery.
+Great for low budget projects, flyers, leaflets, and everyday handouts and support materials, these styles are perfect for product information, newsletters and direct mail brochures, and virtually guarantee stress-free production at almost any printer or bindery.

 The Accordion category is the largest of all folding categories, with the exception of specialty folding.
 The characteristic that all accordion folds have in common is the “zig-zag” back-and-forth nature of the panels.
 You may also hear the term “Z-fold” for this style of folding, once in a while.
 Accordions can be incredibly simple, with the entry point to the category being a 3-panel accordion brochure.
 Panels can be added to make an accordion longer and more dramatic, but understand that adding lots of extra panels can limit the ability to fold the brochure by machine (which is a big part of what can make this folding style very economical).
 You should also figure out your press sheet size before going wild with extra panels.
 Some designers choose to tip-on (attach with glue) a second set of panels to further extend the length.
 With accordions, you are limited only by your imagination (and your budget).